Kid-friendly Kid-Made Spiced Cream Cheese Butter Recipe - Sticky Fingers Cooking

 1.

-While the pancakes are cooking, have your kids combine 1/4 cup heavy cream and 1 pinch of cinnamon into a plastic container or glass jar with a tight-fitting lid and shake, shake, shake!
-The butter needs to be shaken for at least 5 minutes—it will seem like it will never become butter, but stick with it!
+Have your kids combine 1/4 cup heavy cream and 1 pinch of cinnamon into a plastic container or jar with a tight-fitting lid and shake, shake, shake!
+The butter needs to be shaken for at least 5 minutes.
+It will seem like it will never become butter, but stick with it!
 Then, when you hear a "sloshing" sound (the buttermilk separating from the butterfat), you've just made butter!

 2.